VALKYRIEiSr/Trainable-Resonant-Neurons/README.md

 The repository consists of the following core components:

 * Trainable Resonant Neurons.pdf: The underlying research paper detailing the mathematical foundations, circuit stages, and benchmark results.
-* Training_data.ipynb: Handles the synthetic generation of controlled, multi-tone audio signal datasets used to rigorously test the models.
+* Training_data.ipynb: Handles the synthetic generation of controlled, multi-tone audio signal datasets used to rigorously test the models (dataset 2).
 * NN.ipynb: Implements the end-to-end machine learning pipeline, modeling simplified mathematical forms of the circuit responses to minimize computational overhead during neural network training.

 ---